-One of the many things COVID taught us is the importance of insuring such an expensive investment as tuition.
-And if tuition insurance isn’t purchased before the semester starts, your student may not qualify for coverage for anything that happens that semester.
+One of the many things COVID taught us is the importance of insuring tuition.
+And if tuition insurance isn’t purchased before the semester starts, your student may not qualify for coverage.

-If you’re thinking about getting tuition insurance, you need to think about the potential illnesses that could cause a medical withdrawal.
-Then you need to double check with the insurance provider you choose or have to make sure they cover the most possibilities.
+If you’re thinking about buying tuition insurance, review the potential illnesses that could cause a medical withdrawal.
+Then, double check with the insurance provider you choose or have to verify coverage.

-The list below is based on data from the 2020 American College Health Association annual survey of more than 15,000 students, there are many student health issues that may also disrupt your student’s education.
+The list below of common causes for withdrawing from a semester is based on data from the 2020 American College Health Association annual survey of more than 15,000 students.

 Over 20 percent of students surveyed suffered severe psychological distress.
 There are a range of psychiatric conditions that could lead to a medical withdrawal such as severe anxiety, depression, or bipolar disorder.
 As with any condition, pre-existing conditions don’t disqualify students.

 If an accident is serious enough to warrant a medical withdrawal, tuition insurance may cover them.
 About 10 percent of students surveyed experience an orthopedic injury and less than 1 percent experience a traumatic brain injury.